MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/item-containers-templates.md

 ### Performance considerations

 Data templates are the primary way you define the look of your list view.
 They can also have a significant impact on performance if your list displays a large number of items.

 An instance of every XAML element in a data template is created for each item in the list view.
 For example, the grid template in the previous example has 10 XAML elements (1 Grid, 1 Rectangle, 3 Borders, 5 TextBlocks).
 A GridView that shows 20 items on screen using this data template creates at least 200 elements (20*10=200).
 Reducing the number of elements in a data template can greatly reduce the total number of elements created for your list view.
 For more info, see [ListView and GridView UI optimization: Element count reduction per item](/windows/uwp/debug-test-perf/optimize-gridview-and-listview).

  Consider this section  of the grid data template.
 Let's look at a few things that reduce the element count.

-**XAML**
 ```xaml
 <!-- RGB -->
 <Border Background="Gainsboro" Grid.Row="1" Grid.ColumnSpan="3"/>